WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_schedulinglogic.md

 1. For each scheduling table in L2, create a PlanDefinition
   - a.
-The PlanDefinition shall conform to the SGScdedulingTable profile
+The PlanDefinition shall conform to the SGSchedulingTable profile
   - b.
 PlanDefinition ID should be the same as the decision table
   - c.
 Title: The human-readable short description of the decision table
   - d.
 Description: The long description of the decision table